Godwin Obaseki: Higher education

-Obaseki is the founding secretary, (1992), of a US-based Africa Chamber of Commerce.
-He was also a Director of Junior Achievement of Nigeria – the local affiliate of international Non Profit Organisation (NGO).

-Career

-Investment banking career
+Business career

 Obaseki began his career as a stockbroker in 1983 with Capital Trust Brokers Limited, Lagos.
 He later transferred his services to the International Merchant Bank.
-He moved to AVC Funds Limited, Lagos, in 1988, where he served as a Project Manager.
-He moved back to New York and worked as a Principal of Equatorial Finance Company, a Financial Advisory firm.
-He focused on Africa and provided Structured Trade Finance for African-related transactions.
+He moved to AVC Funds Limited, Lagos, in 1988, where he was a project manager.
+He moved back to New York and worked as a principal of Equatorial Finance Company, a financial advisory firm.
+He focused on Africa and provided structured trade finance for Africa-related transactions.

-Afrinvest

-In 1995, Godwin Obaseki founded Afrinvest West Africa Limited (formerly Securities Transactions & Trust Company Limited (SecTrust), which has grown to become one of the most reputable investment banking and management firms in Nigeria.
+In 1995, Godwin Obaseki founded Afrinvest West Africa Limited, formerly Securities Transactions & Trust Company Limited (SecTrust), now a major investment banking and management firm in Nigeria.
 Obaseki later stepped down from his position as chairman of the board of directors of Afrinvest in September 2016, to contest the gubernatorial election in Edo State.